Silver Life Textiles:

 Antimicrobial textiles have significant potential uses in a range of industries including healthcare, air filtration, hospitality, sport, leisure and fashion as well as creating safe areas within vehicles and public transport.
-Integration of an antimicrobial agent such as silver into textiles can prevent overgrowth of microbes, including fungi.
+Integration of an antimicrobial agent such as silver into fabrics can prevent overgrowth of viruses, bacteria and fungi.
 How the antimicrobial agent is applied to the textile, the nature of the textile and the method of application are all important considerations when selecting a suitable antimicrobial agent.

-Silver impregnated textiles are becoming very popular because silver is a broad-spectrum antimicrobial agent with the ability to kill the majority of microbes at very low levels of concentration.
+Silver impregnated textiles are becoming very popular because silver is a broad-spectrum antimicrobial agent with the ability to kill bacteria, fungi and viruses at very low levels of concentration.
 This means that silver can be used and yet be safe for animals and humans and, importantly, also for the environment.

-Silver can be applied to textiles by coating the surface with silver salts, metallic silver, and nanoparticles.
-Although these different methods of application result in high levels of activity, the silver can leech from the textile and potentially cause irritation and contamination of the environment.
+Silver can be applied to fabrics by coating the surface with silver salts, metallic silver, and nanoparticles.
+Although these different methods of application result in high levels of activity, the silver can leech from the fabric and potentially cause irritation and contamination of the environment.

 Silver Life Textiles use a specific patented technology that integrates metallic silver into the polyester component of the textile.
 This textile technology new and developed in the UK.
 Laboratory studies have shown that the Silver Life Textiles are highly antimicrobial, rapidly killing a wide range of microorganisms including methicillin resistant Staphylococcus aureus and Clostridium difficile.
 In comparison studies with other silver textiles the Silver Life products reduced micro-organisms numbers consistently more than those other products.
 In addition, when the Silver Life Textiles are washed (up to 400 washes have been tested) antimicrobial activity is still observed with over a 99.9% reduction seen.